-- 5) Terms of conversion : - a) Bondholders may opt to have the bonds converted into the common stock of the Company from April 4, 2020 to January 3, 2023. - b) Conversion price is determined as NT\$85.8 per share upon issuance.
-The Company paid cash dividend from capital surplus in 2020; therefore, the conversion price has been adjusted to NT\$84.8 per share.
+- 5) Terms of conversion: - a) Bondholders may opt to have the bonds converted into the common stock of the Company from April 4, 2020 to January 3, 2023.

+- b) Conversion price is determined as TWD 85.8 per share upon issuance.
+The Company paid cash dividend from capital surplus in 2020; therefore, the conversion price has been adjusted to TWD 80.9 per share. - 6) The bondholders may request the Company to repurchase the bonds after two years beginning from the issuance date.
+For conservative consideration, the Company reclassified all of the above-mentioned convertible bonds as current liabilities starting from January 2021, however, it does not mean that the bonds will be fully repaid in the next year.